 Mechanical and electrical designs adhere to Baltimore International Green Construction Code (IgCC) requirements.
 Glycol run-around loop provides heat recovery to the lab exhaust air for a more sustainable design.
 Energy analysis was done to prove that the gas-fired hot water boiler for terminal reheat used in the design was the more sustainable and more economical option.
 Integrated lighting and HVAC controls in both the space and at each exhaust hood to safely reduce lab airflow during unoccupied times and save additional energy and utility costs.

-Because the labs were designed to fit the start-up atmosphere of the space, the power systems were designed to be robust enough to support the wide range of unique technology and equipment any tenant may need for their specific field.
+Because the labs were designed to fit the start-up atmosphere of the space, the power systems needed to be robust enough to support the wide range of unique technology and equipment any tenant may need for their specific field.
 This meant providing in each lab an unusual number of options when it came to voltage configurations, power capacities, and electrical connection locations.
-The IgCC required several new panels for segregating the loads into different types of energy usage (for metering).
-This caused the need to be creative with the limited space available in the electrical room.
-To accommodate this the transformers were structurally hung from the ceiling.
-Light levels were provided per the IES while improving upon energy code requirements by over 10%.
-Additionally, electrical designs were well planned out due to the construction of the base building during initial field surveys for the space.

 The project was located in an existing, occupied building in an urban setting with a restricted and constrained site.
 Air handling units, exhaust fans, and natural gas booster fans needed to be carefully located and coordinated with the existing site limits.